-It has the same ingredient as Ozempic, which has been causing a stir recently having said to be used by celebrities to manage their weight.
+Ozempic, and other brands such as Wegovy, have been causing a stir recently having been said to be used by celebrities to manage their weight.

-But experts have warned that there are some potentially nasty side effects to using the drug as an aid to weight loss, with Dr Amir Khan recently appearing on both GMB and Lorraine to discuss the controversy and issue some advice.
+Wegovy is usually prescribed as a type 2 diabetes medication that blunts appetite, but experts have warned that there could be some side effects to using the drug as an aid to weight loss, without medical supervision, with Dr Amir Khan previously appearing on both GMB and Lorraine to issue some advice.

-From how the drug allegedly works to the health risks, here's everything you need to know about Wegovy or Ozempic in 11 points.
+Here's everything you need to know about Wegovy or Ozempic in 10 points.

 What is Ozempic?
 Ozempic, Ryblesus and Wegovy are all brand names for a compound called semaglutide.
 The drug is typically used as a diabetes medication, can be prescribed in various doses and can be in the form of a weekly injection – administered in the stomach, thigh or arm – or a daily oral tablet.

 The drug reportedly reduces appetite.
-"It is a once weekly injection and a hormone that our guts naturally produce," explained Dr Amir Khan on ITV's Lorraine show during a discussion about the drug.
+"It is a hormone that our guts naturally produce," explained Dr Amir Khan on ITV's Lorraine.
 "It sends messages up to the pancreas to start producing insulin.
 But one of the side effects is it slows down the movement of food in the gut so you stay fuller for longer and you don't have much of an appetite.
 That means you eat less which results in weight loss."

 The drug is rumoured to be secretly used by many Hollywood stars.
 At the Critics Choice Awards earlier this year Chelsea Handler hinted that many celebrities were taking the injectable.
 "Like when celebrities joke they lost weight by drinking water, but really it's because everyone's on Ozempic," she joked.
 "Even my housekeeper's on Ozempic."